aourednik/historical-basemaps/README.md

 ## Projection

 The geodata are stored in the WGS 84 projection, EPSG:4326 (crs:OGC:1.3:CRS84).
 Coordinates are in LatLon, the projection is geographical.
-For now, a 20km global shift remains in some files and needs to be corrected.
 Consider reprojecting for showing the maps on world scale, choosing a [projection with with minimal area distortion](https://bl.ocks.org/syntagmatic/ba569633d51ebec6ec6e).
 Most mapping software and algorithms reproject on the fly.

 ## Contributing